up42/up42-py/docs/analytics.md

-# Analytics
+# Workflows and jobs

-Apply analytics on geospatial data by using workflows with [data blocks](https://docs.up42.com/processing-platform/blocks/data) and [processing blocks](https://docs.up42.com/processing-platform/blocks/processing)
+Apply analytics on geospatial data by using workflows with [data blocks](https://docs.up42.com/processing-platform/blocks/data) and [processing blocks](https://docs.up42.com/processing-platform/blocks/processing).

 ## Step 1.
 Create and populate a workflow